hoothin/PagetualGuide/docs/rules/nextLink.md

 # nextLink
->Selector or xpath of next page link, disable when set to 0, you can let it to be a array to contains multiple next links.
+>Selector or XPath of the next page link.
+Disabled when set to 0.
+Can be an array of multiple nextLink.
 You may leave it empty because it will be generated automatically.

-Example1:
+Example 1:
 --
 ```json
 "nextLink": ".page-next>a"
 ```

-Example2:
+Example 2:
 --
 ```json
 "nextLink": [